apike/allenpike.com/_posts/2024-05-06-building-slack.markdown

   - product
 ---

 Two of Slack’s original employees, Johnny Rodgers and Ali Rayl, have started writing a delightful newsletter/blog called [Building Slack](https://buildingslack.com/).
-Here are some great bits so far:
+There are some great passages already:

 The clarity of the [initial pitch from Stewart](https://buildingslack.com/day-1/):

 > “You'll know it's working when you don't have to use email at work any more.”

-A great example of a tactic I love – early startups setting a high bar for customer support:
+The very high bar for great customer support:

 > We turned around fixes and adjustments as quickly as we learned about them.
 We responded to each message personally — often directly from Stewart.
 This pattern and the fundamental respect that it demonstrated for our customers would become essential to Slack’s early success and eventual longevity.